 11. The Lean Startup by Eric Ries

-Synopsis: The Lean Startup by Eric Ries encourages business to be more efficient with their spending while maximizing the creativity of employees.
+Business Book Description: The Lean Startup by Eric Ries encourages business to be more efficient with their spending while maximizing the creativity of employees.
 It covers topics such as experimentation, ways to measure progress and how to understand the needs of customers.
 The book’s focus is on teaching businesses to be more adaptable.

 12. MONEY: Master the Game by Tony Robbins

-Synopsis: In MONEY: Master the Game Tony Robbins shares financial secrets from 50 of the world’s best financial experts.
+Business Books Synopsis: In MONEY: Master the Game Tony Robbins shares financial secrets from 50 of the world’s best financial experts.
 In his book, he shares insights from billionaires Warren Buffett and Carl Icahn.
 Robbins simplifies the interviews into seven simple steps to help the average person achieve financial freedom.

-Why it’s great: Tony Robbin’s book is best for entrepreneurs who are looking to invest their profits.
-However, learning the concepts in MONEY: Master the Game as a new entrepreneur will allow you to make strategic financial decisions early on.
+Why business books like this are worth checking out: Tony Robbin’s book is best for entrepreneurs who are looking to invest their profits.
+However, learning the concepts in business books like this will help you make strategic financial decisions.
 In this book, you’ll learn how to invest in the stock market.
 The New York Times bestseller offers success insights such as “Success leaves clues.
-People who succeed at the highest level are not lucky; they’re doing something differently than everyone else does.”
+People who succeed at the highest level are not lucky; they’re doing something different than everyone else does.”
 Thus, reminding people to pay attention to what successful people do differently and learning from those who’ve succeeded before you.

 13. The Miracle Morning by Hal Elrod